paleophyte/pyskinny/README.md

 python tools/cme.py --host <cme_ip_or_hostname> --username <router_username> --password <router_password> --transport telnet add-phone --json <filename.json> --mac 4444.5555.6666 --model 7970 --commit
 ```

-> Enable **Web Access = Enabled** on the phone in CUCM.
-> In order for auth to work, you'll need to associate a user to the device in CallManager, then you can authenticate with those user credentials.

 ---

 ## Compatibility notes